 List of Inspection Procedures Used

-Summary of Items Opened, Closed and Discussed
+Summary of Items Opened, Closed and Discussed (if applicable)

 4.8 Report Details.
 The detailed discussion in the report provides the information which forms the bases upon which the other sections of an inspection report are developed.
 In most cases, the detailed discussion will be organized into one or more sections, each addressing an area of inspection.
-Each area will in turn be divided into parts: scope and findings.
+Each area will in turn be divided into two parts: inspection scope and findings.
 These are discussed in more detail below.

 Inspection Scope.
 The scope portion of each area inspected will describe what was inspected.
 In most cases, the approach that can be used in writing the scope should be consistent with the Inspection Procedure (IP) which was used in performing that portion.
-Much of the write-up can be extracted from the “” section of the applicable IP.
+Much of the write-up can be extracted from the “Inspection Objectives” section of the applicable IP.
 When describing the scope, it is acceptable to state either what the inspector(s) did, or what the inspection accomplished.
 That is, a scope section could be phrased, “This inspection included a review (or observation, or evaluation, etc.) of....”or it could be written as, “The inspectors reviewed (observed, evaluated) the....”
 The scope statements might also describe why certain items were inspected.
 For example, “...to determine compliance with....”

 The scope section should not duplicate any portion of the findings section.
 Therefore, when findings are identified, much of the required detail listed below should be stated only in the findings section, resulting in a much shorter scope section.

 When no findings are identified, the scope section should, when germane to the inspection, include (1) how the inspection was conducted (i.e., the methods of inspection), (2) what was inspected, (3) where the inspection took place (i.e., what room(s) or buildings), as well as (4) the inspection objectives and/or criteria for determining whether the licensee is in compliance.

+If a substantive portion of the inspection activity was conducted at a location other than the plant, (e.g., an in-office review or at a vendor facility), then identify where the inspection took place.

 Findings.
-There should always be a connection between the stated cope and the reported findings.
+There should always be a readily identifiable connection between the stated inspection scope and the reported findings.

-enough detailed information interested reader to understand what the requirement was, how it was not met.
+Findings are assessed for significance and documented using the guidance for traditional enforcement contained in the NRC Enforcement Policy and NRC Enforcement Manual.
+Finding documentation should include enough detailed information for an interested reader to understand what the requirement was, how it was not met, and how the significance of the finding was determined.
+The description of the finding should also include when the violation occurred, how long it existed, and planned or taken corrective actions.
+Assign each issue a tracking number starting with the finding type (NOV, NCV, AV, URI) followed by the docket number, the inspection report number and a sequential number starting with “01.”
+For example, the second NOV in inspection report number 05000999/2021201 would be assigned the tracking number NOV 05000999/2021201-02.

+Inspector follow-up issues (IFIs) are used to track issues where the inspector performed a partial inspection and wants to document an issue that requires inspection completion later.
+IFIs should contain enough information so that a different inspector can understand the issue and complete the inspection without further guidance.
+IFIs are assigned tracking numbers in the same format as violations.

+If no violations of significance greater than minor are identified during the inspection, include the statement “No violations of more than minor significance were identified.”